-The most significant impact caused by the project will be the resettlement of the population currently living on the project site.
+The project will result in the resettlement of the population currently living on the project site.
 There is an opportunity to further optimize the engineering design of the project to reduce its footprint by possibly 10%.
 Although this study has assumed the expropriation of the whole area within the 500 m buffer zone, the land could remain accessible for farming activities in the outer 250 m portion of this buffer, potentially reducing by more than 30% the loss of AVV fields and communal parcels resulting from the development of the project.